WaelOGC/OGC-NewFinity-Palstform/docs/05-devops/103-environment-configuration-and-secret-management-specification.md

 ## 9. Performance Considerations

-- Secret loading should add <1 ms overhead
+- Secret loading should add less than 1 ms overhead
 - Configuration caching allowed after initial load
 - Hot reload of config not permitted in production